Visit Charlotte ~ 10+ reasons You Need to from an Insider

 I paid my respects at the Billy Graham Library this past week with my mother and was able to share what Billy Graham meant to our family.
 You can read about that here.

 The U.S. National Whitewater Rafter Center

 The USNWRC is an incredible recreation area with 1,300 acres on the Catawba River.
 So, you can do whitewater rafting, kayaking, paddle boarding, rock climbing, hiking, and a ropes and zip line course.
 The center also offers a River’s Edge Bar & Grill.

 Nascar is big in Charlotte with the Charlotte Motor Speedway in Concord.
 So if you are a big Nascar fan you will want to go to the Nascar Hall of Fame Museum in Uptown.
 If you have kids you may want to take them to the Nascar Speedpark.

 Proverbs 31 Ministries is located in Charlotte, NC.
 I mention this because if you love reading, my favorite Christian author, Lysa Terkeurst is the President of Proverbs 31 Ministries which has launched many Christian authors and ministered to women through online bible studies and radio spots all over the world.

-What to Do in Charlotte, NC
+Best Things to Do in Charlotte, NC

 - Walk down Tryon Street from one end of Uptown Charlotte to the other to get a feel for the city.
 Stop at Amelie’s French Bakery which is an adorable French Cafe that is unique to Charlotte.